 The documents necessary for maintaining proper records will vary depending on the size and type of business, but some of the most important documents to keep track of include bank account statements, check registers, income and expense records, receipts, journals, and ledgers.

 Proper records should also be stored and updated regularly.
 You should store important documents securely, like tax returns, bank statements or other financial documents.
 All stored documents should also be backed up on a secure and reliable online server, hard drive or cloud service.

-If you need help, don’t be afraid to hire an accountant or bookkeeper to help manage the financials of your business.
+If you need help, don’t be afraid to hire an accountant to help manage the financials of your business.
 Seeking professional guidance can often be the difference between success and failure.